 -I went to Starbucks and purchased some espresso roast.
 I had them grind the beans for me because I don't have my own grinder and it needed to be grounded fine for making espresso.
 That was all of $13.00.

 -I bought some vanilla flavor syrup from Starbucks for 11 bucks.
 You could get this at Cost Plus World Market too for only $7.00.
 It's just a different brand.
-If you want to get all fancy then get a pump from Cost Plus too or you can order it on Amazon (there's an amazon link right here on my blog) .
-It's 2 bucks either way and fits the starbucks brand or the Cost Plus brand.
+If you want to get all fancy then get a pump from Cost Plus too or you can order it on Amazon for 2 bucks last time I checked.
+Either way, it fits the Starbucks brand or the Cost Plus brand.

 -Finally, I got some caramel topping and whipped cream.
 Fontana is a good brand that you can order on-line.
 Otherwise, caramel ice cream topping right from your local grocery store works just fine.